MayhemBill/script/README.md

 If you have a custom script you'd like to submit, follow these steps:

 1. Code the script using `discord.py` or `discord.py self`.
-2. Send me a DM on Discord @Ohhq.
+2. Send me a DM on Discord @MYHM.Space.
 3. Wait for my response. :)

 ## Support